 Scammers research potential victims on the internet and social media.
 Then they call and deceive their victims into thinking the callers are law enforcement officers, prosecutors or police employees.
 Scammers may spoof a law enforcement telephone number, falsely showing on the victim's caller ID.
 They threaten victims with arrest for outstanding warrants or other legal issues.
 "We offer the following precautions, while emphasizing that it is important to verify the legitimacy of any such calls or demands, Bean said."

 - Do not send money or personal information: Legitimate law enforcement agencies will not demand immediate payment over the phone.

 - Verify the caller's identity: If you receive a suspicious call, contact your local law enforcement agency to verify the caller's identity and the existence of any warrants.

 - Be cautious of high-pressure tactics: Scammers often use threats and urgency to force individuals into making hasty decisions.
 Take your time to verify any claims.

 - Report any suspicious calls: If you receive a suspicious call, please report it to your local law enforcement agency.

-Should you receive a call from a law enforcement agency within Jefferson County or the Prosecutor's Office, please confirm who you are speaking with.
+Should you receive a call from a law enforcement agency within Jefferson County, please confirm who you are speaking with.
 If you believe you received a scam telephone call, hang up and call the number back.
 If the call is legitimate, you'll be connected with a 911 dispatcher or receptionist who can verify the caller's identity.
 Report any scam calls to your local law enforcement agency.
 Please share this message with your family and friends, especially the elderly, to help prevent phone scams.